pharmbio/MTBLS233-Pachyderm/README.md

 ## Ingest the MTBLS233 dataset from MetaboLights

-[MetaboLights](http://www.ebi.ac.uk/metabolights/) offers an FTP service, so we can ingest the MTBLS233 dataset with Linux commands.
+[MetaboLights](http://www.ebi.ac.uk/metabolights/) offers an FTP service, so we can ingest the MTBLS233 dataset in a terminal.

-1. First open a Jupyter terminal: `New > Terminal`
+1. First open a terminal in your working directory
 2. Ingest the dataset using **wget**:

 ```bash